coherentsolutionsinc/aspnetcore-service-fabric-hosting/README.md

 ## Getting Started

-As usual, the easiest way to get started is to code something -> let's start from a new Reliable Service!
+As usual, the easiest way to get started is to code &rarr; a new Reliable Service!

 > **NOTE**
 >
-> Please note that current section doesn't explain all the aspects of the **CoherentSolutions.Extensions.Hosting.ServiceFabric**.
+> This section doesn't present and explains all features / aspects of the **CoherentSolutions.Extensions.Hosting.ServiceFabric**.
 The complete documentation is available on [project wiki][1].

-In this section we would:
+In this section we **will**:
 1. Configure one stateful service
-2. Configure three endpoints (by configuring three listeners: aspnetcore, remoting and generic)
+2. Configure three endpoints (_by configuring three listeners: ASP.NET Core, Remoting and Generic_)
-3. Configure one background job (by configuring a delegate to run in `RunAsync`).
+3. Configure one background job (_by configuring a delegate to run on `RunAsync` lifecycle event_).

 ### Initial setup

-Any program starts with the entry point and so does reliable services.
-When using **CoherentSolutions.Extensions.Hosting.ServiceFabric** the entry point setup starts with the new instance of the [HostBuilder](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/generic-host?view=aspnetcore-2.1) class and calls to `Build()` and `Run()` methods.
+All programs start from _entry point_ and so do Reliable Services.
+When using **CoherentSolutions.Extensions.Hosting.ServiceFabric** application entry point starts with new instance of the [HostBuilder](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/generic-host?view=aspnetcore-2.1) class followed by calls to `Build()` and `Run()` methods.

 ``` csharp
 private static void Main(string[] args)